Daimyo: Sengoku-daimyo

+Whereas the shugo daimyo of the Muromachi period received their legitimacy from the shogunate, the sengoku daimyo of the Sengoku period were de facto independent lords.
+Their samurai and the peasants of their domains were loyal to them, not the shogun.
+In other words, they were warlords.

 Among the sengoku daimyō (戦国大名) were many who had been shugo-daimyō, such as the Satake, Imagawa, Takeda, Toki, Rokkaku, Ōuchi, and Shimazu.
 New to the ranks of the daimyo were the Asakura, Amago, Nagao, Miyoshi, Chōsokabe, Hatano, and Oda.
 These came from the ranks of the shugodai and their deputies.

 Additional sengoku-daimyō such as the Mōri, Tamura, and Ryūzōji arose from the jizamurai.
 The lower officials of the shogunate and rōnin (Late Hōjō, Saitō), provincial officials (Kitabatake), and kuge (Tosa Ichijō) also gave rise to sengoku-daimyo.